 Knowing when customers are going to contact and what they are going to ask enables businesses to prepare better and update their chatbots.
 This kind of information also aids in the planning and marketing of promotions as well as customer-specific offers.

-When we look at the chart, we see that the importance of Topics 1 and 5 have declined, the latter much more rapidly than the former.
-If the latter as described previously had been a promotional offer, these details should be removed from the chat bot as soon as the offer has ended.
+When we look at the chart, we see that the importance of Topics 1 and 5 have declined.
+The latter much more rapidly than the former.
+If the Topic 5 had been a promotional offer as described previously, these details should be removed from the chatbot as soon as the offer has ended.

 We all know that providing outdated information in person or via our websites can have a negative impact on customer opinions and this is no different with a chatbot.
 In fact, a study found that 73% of Americans said they wouldn’t use a company’s chatbot again after a bad experience, making it even more imperative to remove or update outdated information.

-Not only can you use this information to understand what customers are asking and when you can also analyse customer conversations with your chatbot to find out how they are feeling.
-This enables you to minimise bad customer experiences and address negative conversations and outcomes quickly.
+Not only can you use information from chats to understand what customers are asking and when.
+You can also analyze customer conversations with your chatbot to find out how they are feeling.
+This enables you to minimize bad customer experiences.
+You can also address negative conversations and outcomes quickly.

-Sentiment models, such as the one shown in the diagram above can be used throughout the conversation process.
+Sentiment models, such as the one shown in the chart above can be used throughout the conversation process.
 Are customers more or less happy when contacting about certain topics?
 Are customers happier with some responses than others?
-Knowing this information enables you to constantly improve your chatbot, while at the same time improving customer opinions and increasing sales.
+Knowing this information enables you to constantly improve your chatbot.
+At the same time it can better customer opinions and increase sales.

 4) Improve conversation flow

-Knowing what questions customers a likely to ask and when, as well as how they feel, enables you to make a conversational flow that answers customer queries as quickly and effectively as possible.
+Knowing what questions customers are likely to ask and when, as well as how they feel, enables you to make a conversational flow that answers customer queries as quickly and effectively as possible.

 Focusing on topic areas with negative feedback first will enable you to see the conversation topics and outcomes that require the most serious attention.
-Regularly reviewing and analysing these conversation flows will provide your customers with the most appropriate outcome for them at any given time.
+Regularly reviewing and analyzing conversation flows will provide your customers the most appropriate outcome for them at any given time.